-Enhanced Tallies allow you to configure, using AZedit, how tallies look on the keypanel.
-You are able to change how an incoming calls, PLs, IFBs, etc look on the keypanel.
+Enhanced Tallies is used to configure how tallies look on the keypanel.
+You are able to change how incoming calls, PLs, IFBs, etc look on the keypanel.
 By default, an incoming call tally is indicated by a flashing alpha.
-With enhanced tallies, you can configure the text and background colors to trade-off, simulating a flashing keypanel.
+With enhanced tallies, the text and background colors can be configured to appear alternately in the panel display, simulating a flashing keypanel.
 You can also configure a chime to be played when an incoming call is received, as well as an icon to appear announcing the call.
-For more information, see Table 8, "Tally Icon Descriptions," on page 81.
+For more information, see Table 7, "Tally Icon Descriptions," on page 91.